 The University also uses a private contract security guard service for access control at the University's residence halls during nighttime hours.
-Daytime hours are staffed by student workers managed by the Housing and Student Life and Conduct Departments.
-Additionally, there are Community Assistants assigned to each residence hall.
+Daytime hours are staffed by student workers managed by the Office of Housing and Residential Life Department.
+Additionally, there are Resident Assistants (RAs) assigned to each residence hall.
 An Area Coordinator, a professional staff person, is assigned to each residence hall area.
 They live on-site.
 These persons serve as additional "eyes and ears" for reporting.